PelionIoT/connector-bridge-container-installer/README.md

    iotub - instantiate a bridge for Microsoft IoTHub

    aws - instantiate a bridge for AWS IoT

+   google - instantiate a bridge for Google Cloud

    generic-mqtt - instantiate a bridge for a generic MQTT broker such as Mosquitto